 Giving Up Gluten

-When Deb Nevergall changed her diet, she felt worse before she felt better.
-Was it gluten withdrawal?
+Gluten withdrawal?
+What are the symptoms?
+When Deb Nevergall quit gluten, she felt worse before she felt better.

 Deb Nevergall had just purchased an old Victorian home for her special-occasion tearoom and was working on the menu, which included cucumber sandwiches, scones with clotted cream and petits fours, when health troubles hit.